1 2 3 4 5 6 7 8 9

 aka: The Observer, The Thinker, The Problem-Solver, The Recluse

-If Enneagram Types were home base settings in a video game, Type Fives would be quietly holed up in the library, building gadgets, scanning blueprints, and researching existential meaning—alone, thank you very much.
+Type Fives are most at home in quiet corners, introspective, observant, and comfortably tucked behind the scenes.
+While others fill the space with words, energy, or emotion, Fives are often scanning, analyzing, and conserving.
 These are the cerebral types: independent, curious, and often brilliant.
 They drink in knowledge the way plants drink sunlight, and they’re often found five steps ahead of the conversation, internally calculating everything from escape routes to emotional probabilities.

-But beneath the stoic exterior lies a deep longing: “Will I still be safe and capable if I run out of resources—time, energy, knowledge, privacy?”
+Beneath the stoic exterior lies a deep longing: “Will I still be safe and capable if I run out of resources, time, energy, knowledge, privacy?”
 Fives often navigate the world as if they have a finite amount of internal battery power, guarding their solitude and inner world like it’s sacred (because to them, it is).

 2. Core Motivation, Fear, and Desire